 Philosophical Excursion: Philosophy of Science According to Karl Popper

-According to that, an empirical theory must include at least one observation statement that can logically be contradicted.
-(One of the most important characteristics of a scientific hypothesis is its falsifiability – see table on the characteristics of scientific hypotheses.)
+According to that, an empirical theory must include at least 1 observation statement that can logically be contradicted.
+(1 of the most important characteristics of a scientific hypothesis is its falsifiability – see table on the characteristics of scientific hypotheses.)
 Here is an example:

 Science never starts with observations (inductive), but always with assumptions (deductive).

 Popper: Although observations can never prove scientific hypotheses (verification), they can demonstrate their falsehood (falsification).